thehyve/ohdsi-covid19-site/archetypes/authors/_index.md

 # Do not fill; filled automatically
 title: "{{ replace .Name "-" " " | title }}"

+# Change to 'false' to be published
+raft: true

 # Forumname
 authors:
 - {{ .Name }}